Heat Pack

 What is a Heat Pack?

-A Heat Pack is a source of heat, most often made from a fabric bag containing grains (like wheat or barley) that get placed in the microwave for 1 or 2 minutes (or till is warm enough).
+A Heat Pack is a heat source, most often made from a fabric bag containing grains (like wheat or barley) that get placed in the microwave for 1 or 2 minutes (or till it is warm enough).

 What are the benefits of a Heat Pack?